Introduction

 Note: the raw materials used for production of the substance and the product should be checked before being used in the lab.
 This quality control procedure is mandatory for current Good Manufacturing Practice (cGMP) operations.
 Certificates of Analysis of raw material must be collected and assays with target specifications selected for release.

 In preparation for manufacturing of GMP material, meaning production of the antigen(s) and their formulation, the assays used for quality control and the Critical Process Parameters (CPP) must be qualified.
 The list of parameters that needs to be tested to release a product batch is confirmed and recorded in the Bill of Testing.
-Beyond this point the Product Specifications cannot be changed outside the original ranges without having major consequences (except for the excipients).
+Beyond this point, the Product Specifications cannot be changed outside the original ranges without having major consequences (except for the excipients).

 The material used for the toxicity study is produced according to cGMP or equivalent to GMP and must be characterised and released accordingly.
 The Phase I material is also produced and released.